-The company was founded in 1964 by Phil Knight and a head track coach Bill Bowerman.
+The company was founded in 1964 by Phil Knight and head track coach Bill Bowerman.
 They named the venture Blue Ribbon Sports (BRS).
 Originally they distributed shoes made by a Japanese company.
-When BRS finally took a step to produce their own shoes, and were about to print the boxes for their first set, they hit a problem.
-5 hours before the deadline they had no name.
-The small team bounced names around but nobody was sold on any of the suggestions.
-The one of the first employees, Jeff Johnson, came up with Nike.
+When BRS finally took a step to produce their own shoes and were about to print the boxes for their first set, they hit a problem.
+5 hours before the deadline, they had no name.
+The small team bounced names around, but nobody was sold on any of the suggestions.
+One of the first employees, Jeff Johnson, came up with Nike.
 Inspired by the Greek goddess of victory.
-The team wasn’t sold but they had no time left and that’s how the first Nike shoes with the iconic swish were born.
+The team wasn’t sold, but they had no time left, and that’s how the first Nike shoes with the iconic swish were born.
 The rest is history.

-As any serious global brand, Nike have a serious domain strategy.
-Besides their main domain name Nike.com, they own the local extensions for markets they operate in – nike.fr or nike.ru for example, domains matching their slogans or marketing campaigns – like JustDoIt.com or other brands they own – like Jordan.com, totalling to over 9000 domain names.
+Like any serious global brand, Nike has a serious domain strategy.
+Besides their main domain name, Nike.com, they own the local extensions for markets they operate in – nike.fr or nike.ru, for example, domains matching their slogans or marketing campaigns – like JustDoIt.com or other brands they own – like Jordan.com, totalling over 9000 domain names.